-Express-open : Press and release to express-open the sunroof.
-Press again to stop the movement.
+at the second detent to express-close the sunroof.
+Press the switch again to stop the movement.

-Open/Close (Manual Mode) :
+Open/Close (Manual Mode):

-Press and hold to open the sunroof.
-Release the switch to stop the movement.
-Press and hold to close the sunroof.
+Press and hold (1) at the first detent to open the sunroof.
+Press and hold (1) at the first detent to close the sunroof.
 Release the switch to stop the movement.